Scoring System

 “Is your content worth citing?”

-“Can machines parse your content?”
+“Can machines extract and cite your content?”

-“Can AI engines find you?”
+“Can AI crawlers find you?”

 Score Ranges